guiguiboy/PHP-CLI-Progress-Bar/README.md

 How it works
 ============

-There are 2 classes ProgressBar and ProgressBarRegistry.
+There is one namespace ProgressBar that coçntains 2 classes Manager and Registry.

-ProgressBar is responsible to manage the output of the progress bar.
-Each instance of this class is associated with a ProgressBarRegistry.
-Each time the ProgressBar needs to keep a metric, it is stored in this object.
+Manager is responsible to manage the progress bar.
+Each instance of this class is associated with a Registry object.
+Each time the Manager needs to keep a metric, it is stored in this object.

 When the display is requested, the script uses the string format and iterates over all replacement rules.
 Replacement are handled by closures.

-The progress bar has the following default output
+The progress bar has the following default output :
 %current%/%max% [%bar%] %percent%% %eta%

-Feel free to change the template.
+It is configurable.
+You can also change it while processing your batch script.

-Buit-in variables are :
+Buit-in variable replacement are :
 * %current% : the current element
 * %max% : the number of elements
 * %bar% : the progress bar
 * %percent% : the advancement in percent
 * %eta% : estimation of the remaining

-Constructor arguments :
+Manager constructor arguments :
 * current : the initial step
 * max : the amount of steps in your process
 * width : the max width of the line (default : 80)